geastwood/evtjs/README.md

 #### Parameters

 - `args`: a object, the following fields are required:
-  - `keyProvider`: keyProvider should be string representing private key, or a function which returns the private key or a `Promise` that will resolves with the private key for a async function
+  - `keyProvider`: keyProvider should be string or a array of string representing private keys, or a function which returns one private key or one array of several keys or a `Promise` that will resolves with one private key or one array of several key.
   - `endpoint`: a object to specify the endpoint of the node to be connected

 Here are several example of `keyProvider`: